tsgates/arch-wiki-markdown/wiki/WMFS.md

 WMFS
 ====

-> Summary

-Information on installing and configuring WMFS

-Related links
+Related articles

-Comparison of Tiling Window Managers
+-   Comparison of Tiling Window Managers

 WMFS (Window Manager From Scratch) is a lightweight and highly configurable tiling window manager for X. It can be configured with a